 What is the Best Topping for These Mini Pies?
 Whipped Cream or Meringue?

 Classic lemon pies are usually topped with a fluffy egg white meringue.
 A meringue consists of egg whites that are sweetened and then whipped to stiff peaks.
 The egg whites are then piled high on the top of the pie and baked in the oven for a short time.

 Cooking the meringue makes it safe to consume and gives it a beautiful golden brown color.
 While many people prefer the meringue topping to pies like these, I do not.

-In fact when I was a child, and up into my young adult life, I would use my fork to scrap every last bit of it off the top before I ate my pie.
-But now that I’m older I can tolerate it a little more so I’ve been know to eat it now and then.
+In fact when I was a child, and up into my young adult life, I would use my fork to scrape every last bit of it off the top before I ate my pie.
+But now that I’m older I can tolerate it a little more so I’ve been known to eat it now and then.

-I have tried these pies both ways for you guys and in the recipe card I share both that ways of topping the pies.
+I have tried these pies both ways for you guys and in the recipe card, I share both those ways of topping the pies.
 That way you can pick and choose your favorite topping.

 Here’s a look at them baked with the baked meringues.
 The golden brown color does make them look pretty if want a more classic look.

-Our family prefers ours topped with sweetened whipped cream that we make from heavy whipping cream and a low carb sweetener.
+Our family prefers ours topped with sweetened whipped cream that we make from heavy whipping cream and a low-carb sweetener.
 I’m sure you are familiar with this type of topping.
-It is a low carber’s version of Cool Whip that can purchased from the store.
+It is a low carber’s version of Cool Whip that can be purchased from the store.